livramatheus/planetgame_front/README.md

 <h3 id="technologies-back">🔨 Technologies</h3>

-<p>The following techlogies were used to build PlanetGame back-end:</p>
+<p>The following technologies were used to build PlanetGame back-end:</p>
 <ul>
     <li><a href="https://packagist.org/packages/mpratt/relativetime">mpratt/relativetime</a> - For converting dates to sentences like "1 year ago"</li>
     <li><a href="https://packagist.org/packages/mofodojodino/profanity-filter">mofodojodino/profanity-filter</a> - For filtering out bad words from forms</li>